SolarArbiter/SolarArbiter.github.io/data_model.md

 -   *Value* - Values for the variable in units defined above.
 -   *Quality Flag* - A flag indicating if the value is questionable.
 Uploads may contain values 0 (ok) or 1 (questionable).
-Downloads may contain additional flags determined by the data qualification toolkit (discussed elsewhere).
+Downloads may contain additional flags determined by the data qualification toolkit.

+The observation data must conform the the interval length specified by the associated metadata.
+The API will reject uploads that do not conform.
+This may require users to resample their data and insert ``NaN`` or ``NULL`` as placeholder values for missing data.

 #### Forecasts
 {: .anchor}